 Planning a Funeral on Zoom

 As you might expect, planning a funeral on Zoom isn’t too different from planning a funeral in general.
-You’ll need to cover the basic steps like finding the right funeral home, inviting guests, and planning the service.
+You’ll need to cover the basic steps like finding the right funeral home or service, inviting guests, and planning the service.
 However, as you’ll quickly realize, there are some extra things to consider during this process to keep things running smoothly.

 Choose a location for your funeral